-With places like Amazon and Party City, finding plates that are both sturdy and pretty is easy.
+With places like Party City, finding plates that are both sturdy and pretty is easy.
 I use both paper and the plastic ones.
 I mean, who wants to be doing dishes or cooking the entire time when everyone else is having fun!!

 Why am I sharing this?
 I love to host.
 However, it can tie me in knots so I have learned the 3 P’s.